simone-mangiante/udacity-deepreinforcementlearning-control/Report.md

 The agent makes use of an experience replay buffer from where it randomly samples previous `(state, action, reward, next_state)` tuples to build the batch for training.

 ### Parameters
-The actor and critic network are made of two connected layers of 256 and 128 nodes respectively.
+The actor and critic network are made of two hidden fully connected layers of 256 and 128 nodes respectively.

 Other parameters for the DDPG agent are:
 - Replay buffer size: `100000`